 Simulation

-Submissions shall discuss how the models can be used for simulation.
-The intent is the use of complex simulation systems (e.g. Monte Carlo methods) to test multiple scenarios as parameterizable threats and risks.
-Output for these simulations should allow identifying most effective defensive strategies.
+Submissions shall discuss how the models could be used for simulation.
+The intent is to support the use of complex simulation systems (e.g. Monte Carlo methods) to test multiple scenarios.

 Applicability

 Submissions shall discuss the applicability of their approach to possible future efforts to embrace other domains, specifications or levels of detail related to threats and risks.